Course Offerings 2019-2020

 Encouraging the love of reading is a major goal for the primary.
 In all classrooms, teachers regularly read aloud to the students.
 Materials for reading instruction include leveled readers as well as the literature text book.
 Examples of reading materials include phonics books or games.
 Teachers assign reading materials according to student skill level, using centers for ongoing instruction and assessment.
-Teacher instruction is geared to make students of all levels feel empowered as readers while stretching their abilities and updating reading goals.
+Teacher instruction is based on Common Core State Standards and geared to make students of all levels feel empowered as readers while stretching their abilities and updating reading goals.

-Like reading, writing is an integral part of the entire primary school curriculum; it is taught as a subject in itself and as a tool for thinking critically in other subjects.
+Like reading, writing is an integral part of the entire primary school curriculum; it is taught based on the Common Core State Standards as a subject in itself and as a tool for thinking critically in other subjects.
 Students are encouraged to approach writing as a process with definable stages and techniques.
 They learn that the process of writing has intrinsic value as a means of generating, developing, and refining their thoughts.
 The goal of writing instruction at SLAS is to develop not only skilled, expressive writers, but also thinkers who use their writing skills to enhance learning.
 Writing experiences permeate the primary classroom, and their frequency makes writing a natural and comfortable activity for most children.

-For math instruction, SLAS uses Every Day Math developed by the University of Chicago.
+For math instruction, SLAS uses Go Math developed by HMH following the Common Core State Standards.
 Students work in groups of approximately 10 to 15 every day.
 The typical classroom is set up to encourage interest in and exploration of mathematical concepts and problems using a variety of problem-solving strategies.
 Our students are learning above level math concepts with extra assistance provided for students as needed.
 Elements of literacy are woven into the introduction of each new math concept in grades Pre-Kindergarten through 5th grade.

 The science curriculum provides a flexible program that covers a range of topics and concepts, provides a basic understanding of scientific methods, supports the classroom teachers’ interests and enthusiasms, and connects with other studies such as math or social studies going on in the classroom.